plhoster/enigmia/index.markdown

 <br>

 # Description
-Enigmia is a Tool to encrypt and decrypt files on your harddrive.
+Enigmia is a tool to encrypt and decrypt files on your harddrive.
 It is written in Python and very simple to use.
-For further information have a look in the Docs.
+For further information have a look at the docs.

 # Disclaimer
 Be careful with this tool and do not use it to harm other people.